 - social exclusion and poverty or wage disparity.

-Governance* refers to how the company operates, which includes factors such as:
+Governance* refers to how the company operates, which includes factors like:

-(*Governance also refers to whether or not a company aligns their compensation packages with results and performance.
-It also notes if a company’s leadership team is communicating clearly, effectively and transparently with all internal and external shareholders.)
+(*Governance also refers to whether a company aligns their compensation packages with results and performance.
+It also notes if a company’s leadership team communicates with their shareholders in a clear, effective, and transparent way.)

-Of course, a company’s overall balance sheets and profitability are also evaluated within ESG investments.
+Of course, a company’s balance sheets, and profitability are also evaluated within ESG investments.

 Larger companies may be benchmarked against the UN’s sustainability goals.
 Stock exchanges have their own guidelines, such as the Toronto Stock Exchange’s “A Primer for Environmental & Social Disclosure.”